kids-first/kf-lib-data-ingest/docs/source/index.rst

 ----------

 At this point, the data is in a form that is almost ready to be submitted to the target service.
-The load stage will take the necessary steps to build the target payloads and either POST or PATCH them to the target service.
+The Load Stage will build the target payloads and either POST or PATCH them to the target service.

-You will learn more about how the load stage determines whether to send a POST vs PATCH request in the tutorial.

 Head on over to the :ref:`tutorial` to get started with data ingestion!